What is an In-Frame Kitchen?

 We do believe in-frame kitchens are an excellent choice.
 However, we are not here to be uncritical cheerleaders.
 They have their downsides too.

-The craftsmanship and exquisite design we have highlighted do tend to come at a price, with in-frame kitchens generally being a bit more expensive than your ordinary kitchen cabinet style.
+The craftsmanship and exquisite design we have highlighted tend to come at a price, with in-frame kitchens generally being a bit more expensive than your ordinary kitchen cabinet style.

-While this is certainly something to consider when weighing up the choice of what style to go for, another important consideration has already been mentioned.
+While this is certainly something to consider when weighing up what style to go for, another important consideration has already been mentioned.
 When investing as considerable as which kitchen to buy, thinking long term is the way to go.
 While there may be a steeper upfront cost with in-frame kitchens, if they are going to outlast a cheaper option, it could save you money in the long run.

 But their beautiful style and durability are mightily redeeming factors that make in-frame kitchens one of the most attractive and popular kitchen styles on the market today.